The Vegan Popeye

 - 10 ounces mushrooms sliced

 - 2 cloves garlic minced

 - 1 14-ounce block of firm or extra-firm tofu drained and pressed

 - ½ teaspoon turmeric

 - 16 ounces baby spinach

-- Crumble the tofu and add it the pan along with the nutritional yeast, onion powder, garlic powder, turmeric, black salt and black pepper.
+Crumble the tofu and add it the pan along with the nutritional yeast, onion powder, garlic powder, turmeric, black salt and black pepper.
 Stir to coat the tofu in the spices.
 Cook for about 10 minutes, stirring frequently, or until the tofu begins to brown.

 Fold in the spinach and cook for just a minute or two longer, until it begins to wilt and turn bright green.

 Divide among four plates and serve with the avocado slices.